 This project aims to determine the feasibility of using the Mini-Sentinel Distributed Database to facilitate recruitment and follow-up of participants in randomized trials.

-Produce a White Paper with recommendations for expanding the use of the Mini-Sentinel Distributed Database for clinical trials
+Produce a report with recommendations for expanding the use of the Mini-Sentinel Distributed Database for clinical trials

 A collaborative workgroup from Mini-Sentinel and CTTI will examine the following issues:

-A white paper describing the results of our analysis.
+A report describing the results of our analysis.